TheQuiteWriter/TheQuiteWriter.github.io/README.md

 ### Error: Failed to fetch
 This means that either:
-+ You didn't provide the correct `Other API/Proxy URL` or left it empty.
++ You didn't provide the correct `Proxy URL` or left it empty.
 + You somehow reached the **rate limit** (trust me, it's almost impossible).

 ### Error: Can't have a proxy with no key defined